click the picture above, if no video file show s below

 Ship’s Bell Strike

 Unlike public and domestic clock bells (or gongs), the strikes of a ship’s bell do not match the numbers of the hours.
-Instead, there are eight bells, one for each half-hour of a four-hour watch.
+Instead, there are eight bells, one for each half-hour of a two or four -hour watch.

 In the age of sailing, watches were timed with a 30-minute hourglass, hence the German expression “Glasen”.
-This hourglass would be turned and the ships bell would be struck according to the bell pattern below.
+The Sailors on Watch duty would turn the hour-glass and strike the ships bell according to the bell pattern below.
+(Half of a 24 – hour period)

 a) I can sell the movement as a trade deal, all functions are working well.
 But the movment has been in stock for a long time and needs a service ( no bushes to be replaced ) I supply a brass dial, 150 mm diamter, roman numbers engraved, filled in black, no winding holes drilled, two slots for regulator and strike switch-off to be made. ( The backplate is the guide )